panduhjohn/just-how-i-roll/README.md

 * Okay, let's tackle the JavaScript!
 The very first function is a block of code that runs when we roll a d6, named (hopefully clearly!) `rollD6`.
 It's got a bunch of DOM manipulation to change the d6 image according to a random roll, which you do _not_ need to alter in any way, but we _do_ need some code to get a random roll from 1-6.
 That's where you come in!
 Set the `roll` variable, which is currently set to `5`, to a random number.

-* But first, above that `roll` variable, we'll need to make a variable and assign it a random number from 0-1.
+* But first, above that `roll` variable, we'll need to make a variable and assign it a random floating point number from 0-1

-* Next, we'll need to make a variable that works off of that random number to
+* Next, we'll need to make a variable that works off of that random number to get it within the range we want (0-6).

+* But this variable still holds a floating point number.
+We need to round it UP to make it an integer 1-6.

+* Once we have that, put the value in `roll`.
+Our DOM manipulation should do the rest!